karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 This template is compatible with Windows, macOS and Linux.
 The instructions are mostly for Windows, but there is a [non-windows](#non-windows) section that explains the differences.

 `build_hot_reload.bat` will build `game.dll` from the odin code in the root of the repository.
 It will also build `game.exe` from the code in the directory `main_hot_reload`.
 When you run `game.exe` it will load `game.dll` and start the game.
 In order to hot reload, make some changes to anything that is compiled as part of `game.dll` and re-run `build_hot_reload.bat`. `game.exe` will notice that `game.dll` changed and reload it.
-The state you wish to keep between reloads goes into the `GameMemory` struct in `game.odin`.
+The state you wish to keep between reloads goes into the `Game_Memory` struct in `game.odin`.

 There is also a `build_release.bat` file that makes a `game_release.exe` that does not have the hot reloading stuff, since you probably do not want that in the released version of your game.